 Our flood program includes water backup coverage, which provides up to $5,000 for damage caused by water that backs up through sewers and drains or overflows from a sump.

 It’s not uncommon for flooding to occur at the same time as another peril that causes damage to your home.
 If you have flood coverage with us, your claim will be handled in one place with one deductible.
 If you have a separate policy, such as an NFIP policy, you’ll have to work with different adjusters on separate claims (one for flood damage and another for everything else).
-Managing a flood loss from a different company than your home insurance provider can get complicated and delay the claim process.
+Managing a flood loss with a company different than your home insurance company can get complicated and delay the process.

 Yes.
 We offer flood coverage as an option that can be added to our Homeowner, Dwelling Fire Owner, and Dwelling Fire Landlord policies.